labscommunity/protocol-land/public/blog/redefining-static-page-deployment-with-protocol-land.md

 ---

 ## Dragon Deploy: Redefining Static Page Deployment with Protocol.Land
-Protocol.Land’s Dragon Deploy—an innovative feature to reshape the landscape of deploying static pages on Arweave.
+Protocol.Land’s [Dragon Deploy](https://dragondeploy.xyz) integration —an innovative feature to reshape the landscape of deploying static pages on Arweave.
 This enhancement streamlines the deployment process, creating a smooth flow for developers writing code on the permaweb.

 Protocol.Land's web UI simplifies static page deployment on Arweave, offering a user-friendly experience with just a few clicks.
 The intuitive interface ensures a trouble-free experience for developers.